LLM Debate Benchmark: Adversarial Multi-Turn Argument Under Opposition

 Best Lines

-An earlier transcript-highlights pass also surfaced lines that are worth quoting in their own right.
-This is an LLM-selected post-run highlight pass, not a rating input and not human curation.
+A separate LLM-assisted review also surfaced lines that are worth quoting in their own right.
+These examples are not rating inputs and are not human curation.

-2. Historic-district housing, GPT-5.4 (high reasoning): "If preservation wins even there, then it is not stewardship; it is exclusion protected by aesthetics."
+- Historic-district housing, GPT-5.4 (high): "If preservation wins even there, then it is not stewardship; it is exclusion protected by aesthetics."

-5. Homelessness as housing vs policing, Claude Sonnet 4.6 (high reasoning): "A city that clears the same encampment twelve times a year is not governing effectively; it is performing governance."
+- Homelessness as housing vs policing, Claude Sonnet 4.6 (high): "A city that clears the same encampment twelve times a year is not governing effectively; it is performing governance."

-6. Medical autonomy vs dignity, Claude Opus 4.6 (high reasoning): "A conception of dignity that can be enforced against your will over your own body is just domination with better vocabulary."
+- Medical autonomy vs dignity, Claude Opus 4.6 (high): "A conception of dignity that can be enforced against your will over your own body is just domination with better vocabulary."

-10. Brexit and economic drag, GPT-5.4 (high reasoning): "If two runners face the same storm and one is also carrying a backpack, the backpack still made him slower."
+- Brexit and economic drag, GPT-5.4 (high): "If two runners face the same storm and one is also carrying a backpack, the backpack still made him slower."

-The full highlights report has more examples from that pass.
+The full highlights report has more examples from that review.

 Content Block Rate

-Content blocks reflect a distinct moderation/content-fragility problem rather than simple latency, parser trouble, or blank outputs.
-This is not an overall reliability or request-failure rate; blank outputs, parser failures, and request failures are tracked separately in the current benchmark status.
+Content blocks reflect a distinct moderation/content-fragility problem rather than simple latency, formatting trouble, or blank outputs.
+This is not an overall reliability rate; blank outputs, formatting failures, and model-service failures are tracked separately in the current status summary.

 Reliability Diagnostics

-Content blocks are only one operational failure mode.
-The reliability views show the broader availability picture: completed debates, content blocks, blank outputs, validation failures, request failures, and other terminal errors over seen debate attempts.
+Content blocks are only one reliability issue.
+The reliability views show the broader availability picture: completed debates, content blocks, blank outputs, formatting failures, model-service failures, and other failed debate attempts.

-The dumbbell chart keeps raw BT as the headline quality score and shows how an availability-adjusted score would move when operational failures are penalized.
+The dumbbell chart keeps the Bradley-Terry rating as the headline quality score and shows how an availability-adjusted score would move when reliability problems are penalized.
 Longer connectors mean a larger reliability penalty; they do not mean the completed debates were judged worse.

-The stacked breakdown is the best view when the question is what kind of operational issue occurred.
-In the status table, content blocks are a subset of terminal errors, so content-block rates use the availability table's seen-attempt denominator rather than adding the content-block count a second time.
+The stacked breakdown is the best view when the question is what kind of reliability issue occurred.

 Worked Examples